What's New In Those DHS Memos On Immigration Enforcement?

 More people already in the U.S. could be deported without review by a judge ...

-The memos suggest the department wants to expand what's known as "expedited removal," which means that migrants don't go before an immigration judge — they're just deported, with no hearing or review.
+The memos say the department wants to expand what's known as "expedited removal," which means that migrants don't go before an immigration judge — they're just deported, with no hearing or review.

 Under Obama, this expedited process was used only for recently arrived immigrants within 100 miles of the border.